Frequently Asked Questions

 The car park will continue to operate on a first come first served basis, the weekly Permit/Tariff will be a hunting tariff and does not guarantee a parking space in the residence car park.
 The previous rates of €1:50/Hr, €5/12Hr and €3/Overnight will also remain for visitors and daily users where spaces are available.

-• Applications for incoming 1st years and 2nd – 4th year students closed on 31st March 2024.
+• Applications 25/26 for 1st years and undergraduate students will open on February 4th and close on March 31st.

-• Applications for all International students and Postgraduate students are now open and will close on 31st May 2024.
+• Applications 25/26 for International and Postgraduate student applications will open on April 1st and close on May 31st.

 DCU accommodation